|Nutritional Guidelines (per serving)|

-Walk through any of the street fairs in Germany and you will be met by the aroma of Little German Doughnuts known as schmalzkuchen (literally "lard cake").
+Walk through any of the street fairs in Germany and you will be met by the aroma of little German doughnuts known as schmalzkuchen (literally "lard cake").
 These delightful pastries are made with a lemon- and vanilla-flavored yeast dough that is fried into golden puffs.
-Because the dough contains no sugar (I have included 3 tablespoons of sugar in my recipe), the vendors liberally sprinkle confectioners' sugar over the hot-from-the grease pastries.
+Because the dough contains no sugar, the vendors liberally sprinkle confectioners' sugar over the hot-from-the-fryer pastries.

-These doughnuts are traditional at wintertime festivals, especially in Northern Germany and now you can make them at home for the family.
+Traditional at wintertime festivals, especially in Northern Germany, these delightful treats can also be made at home for the family.
+Although the classic recipe doesn't include any sugar, this recipe calls for 3 tablespoons to please the American palate.
 Eat them within a few hours of frying because, like most homemade doughnuts, they quickly become stale.